Mynogs/PPV2-CN1/README.md

 To install the block library please look here: [Install blocks](https://github.com/Mynogs/PPV2-Simulation-System/blob/master/README.md#install-blocks).
 Copy only the folder ´CN1´ to the library folder!

-:exclamation: You must have a **level 2** licence for P+ to enable remote target injection.
+:exclamation: You must have a **level 2** licence for p+ to enable remote target injection.